succinctlabs/sp1-contract-call/book/docs/examples.md

 By default, the `blockhash()` opcode is used, allowing to verify up to 256 blocks old, but the following arguments can be added to demonstrate the various features abaliable:

 * If you provides a Beacon RPC endpoint with the `--beacon-sepolia-rpc-url` argument, the proof will be verified on chain with the beacon root using [EIP-4788](https://eips.ethereum.org/EIPS/eip-4788), up to 8191 blocks old (~27h).
 * The window can even be extended up to the Cancun hardfork by chaining beacon roots using the `--reference-block` argument.

 :::

 :::warning

 This example will generate a plonk proof.
-This requires significant computational resources, so we recommend using the [SP1 Prover network](https://docs.succinct.xyz/docs/network/developers/intro).
+This requires significant computational resources, so we recommend using the [SP1 Prover network].

 :::

 ## Multiplexer

 The Multiplexer Oracle example demonstrates fetching exchange rates for multiple collateral tokens from an on-chain oracle contract and generating zero-knowledge proofs of the retrieved data.

 :::tip